Homological stability of topological moduli spaces

 \subsection{Modules over braided monoidal categories}

-We close in \cref{section:modulesovercategories} by explaining applicability of our results to discrete situations, e.g.\,to groups or monoids, and by drawing a comparison to \cite{RWW}.
+We close in \cref{section:modulesovercategories} by explaining applicability of our results to discrete situations, such as groups or monoids, and by drawing a comparison to \cite{RWW}.

-The classifying space $\tB \cM$ of a graded module $\cM$ over a braided monoidal category is a graded $\tE_1$-module over an $\tE_2$-algebra (see \cref{lemma:classifyingspacesofmodules}), so forms a suitable input for \cref{theorem:constant} and \ref{theorem:twisted}.
-In \cref{lemma:equivalenttosimplicialsets}, we identify the space of destabilization $W_\bullet(A)$ of $A\in\cM$ with a semi-simplicial set $W^{\RW}_\bullet(A)$ in the case of $\cM$ being a groupoid satisfying an injectivity condition.
+The classifying space $\tB \cM$ of a graded module $\cM$ over a braided monoidal category is a graded $\tE_1$-module over an $\tE_2$-algebra (see \cref{lemma:classifyingspacesofmodules}), so forms a suitable input for Theorems~\ref{theorem:constant} and~\ref{theorem:twisted}.
+In \cref{lemma:equivalenttosimplicialsets}, we identify the space of destabilisations $W_\bullet(A)$ of $A\in\cM$ with a semi-simplicial set $W^{\RW}_\bullet(A)$ in the case of $\cM$ being a groupoid satisfying an injectivity condition.
 This identification gives rise to a framework for homological stability for modules over braided monoidal categories, phrased entirely in terms of $\cM$ and semi-simplicial sets instead of semi-simplicial spaces up to higher coherent homotopy (see \cref{remark:discreteframework}).

-Using this, we observe in a forthcoming small note \cite{Coxeter} that work of Hepworth on homological stability for Coxeter groups \cite{Hepworth} with constant coefficients implies their stability with respect to a large class of coefficient systems without further effort, as well as stability of their commutator subgroups.
+Using this, it can, for instance, be concluded that work of Hepworth on homological stability for Coxeter groups \cite{Hepworth} with constant coefficients implies their stability with respect to a large class of nontrivial coefficient systems without further effort, as well as stability of their commutator subgroups.

-In the special case of a braided monoidal groupoid acting on itself, the semi-simplicial sets $W^{\RW}_\bullet(A)$ were introduced by Randal-Williams--Wahl in \cite{RWW} as part of their stability results for the automorphisms of a braided monoidal groupoid, which this work enhances in various ways.
-We generalize from braided monoidal groupoids to modules over such, remove all hypotheses on the categories one starts with, improve the stability ranges in certain cases (see \cref{remark:improverangesRWW}) and enlarge the class of coefficients systems (see \cref{remark:improvecoefficientsystemsRWW}).
-We refer to \cref{section:comparisonRWW} for a more detailed comparison of our results in the discrete setting to \cite{RWW} and an analysis of the assumptions that they impose on the groupoid one starts with.
+In the case of a braided monoidal groupoid acting on itself, the semi-simplicial sets $W^{\RW}_\bullet(A)$ were introduced by Randal-Williams--Wahl in \cite{RWW} as part of their stability results for the automorphisms of a braided monoidal groupoid, which this work enhances in various ways.
+We generalise from braided monoidal groupoids to modules over such, remove all hypotheses on the categories they impose, improve the stability ranges in certain cases (see \cref{remark:improverangesRWW}), and enlarge the class of coefficient systems (see \cref{remark:improvecoefficientsystemsRWW}).
+We refer to \cref{section:comparisonRWW} for a more detailed comparison of our results in the discrete setting to \cite{RWW} and also for an analysis of their assumptions on the braided monoidal groupoid.